staticwebdev/nuxt-3-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Basic Starter
 Azure Static Web Apps allows you to easily build Nuxt 3 apps in minutes.
 Use this repo with the Nuxt 3 tutorial to build a new server-rendered site.

 Check out the following to learn more: